Vinzent03/obsidian-hotkeys-for-templates/README.md

 ### From GitHub
 1. Download the [latest release](https://github.com/Vinzent03/obsidian-hotkeys-for-templates/releases/latest)
 2. Move `manifest.json` and `main.js` to `<vault>/.obsidian/plugins/obsidian-hotkeys-for-templates`
-3. Reload Obsidian (Str + r)
-4. Go to settings and disable safe mode
+3. Go to settings and disable safe mode
-5. Enable `Hotkeys for templates`
+4. Enable `Hotkeys for templates`

 ---